barnstar/Open-Altimeter/README.md

   space and weight, you can update the deployment altitude with a reflash.
 - On first boot with a fresh Arduino, you'll need to zero the EEPROM.
 To clear the eprom power the unit up with the reset pin grounded.
-- The deployment altitude
 - The status LED should be lit if all the sensors are ready.
 - The message LED will be fully on if the altimeter didn't initialize correctly.
 If the unit is initialized correctly, and a previous flight exists, the message LED will blink out the last altitude.
-- NOTE: 10 blinks means "0"  so a pattern of **** ** **********  (long *) means 420 meters.
+- NOTE: 10 blinks means "0"  so a pattern of **** ** **********  means 420 meters.
+Between
+  read-outs, the unit will buzz/blink a long tone.
 - To put the unit into ready mode, ground the reset pin until the ready light activates.
-- If both the status pin and ready LED are on, the model is ready to fly
+- If both the status pin and ready LED are on, the model is ready to fly.
+Don't forget to place the unit where the pressure is properly equalized
 - On landing the piezo and message LED will beep/blink our the last recorded apogee.
-- Don't forget to place the unit where the pressure is properly equalized.
 - To silence the unit, hold the reset button (this will put it into ready mode again.)
 - To log all the recorded flights, start he unit while connected to a terminal via USB All flights saved in the EEPROM will be logged to the serial port.
 To clear the unit,